ajba1973/ms2-RPS/README.md

 And the game area that includes a scoreboard, computer moves and navigation buttons, results banner, player's buttons, a new game button that appears as soon as the game ends.

 - Wireframes for large screens and desktops: <a href= "asset/docs/wireframes/ms2RPS-computer.pdf" target="_blank"> Desktop View</a>
-- Wireframes for mobiles and tablets: <a href= "asset/docs/wireframes/ms2RPS-smart.pdf" target="_blank"> Desktop View</a>
+- Wireframes for mobiles and tablets: <a href= "asset/docs/wireframes/ms2RPS-smart.pdf" target="_blank"> Smart Devices View</a>

 ---